Destructive plate margins

 GCSE Geography

-1 A map showing 15 of the Earth’s tectonic plates and the approximate rates and directions of plate motions.
+This process is called subduction and creates .
 The plates move towards one another and this movement can cause earthquakes.
 Most of these plate margins are under the oceans.
 These are linked to convection currents in the mantle.
 At constructive plate margins, plates are pulled apart leading to the formation of rift valleys.Where are volcanoes located?Plate Boundaries - Internet GeographyAfficher plus de résultatsBalises :Plate TectonicsGeologyDestructive Plate MarginsEarth Science These characteristics are thought to be derived through the recycling of sediments via subduction (e.
 Convergent boundary movement is divided into two types, subduction and collision, depending on the density of the involved plates.Plate boundaries may thus be termed constructive, destructive or conservative.Fold mountains form when two tectonic plates collide (a compressional plate margin), this can be where two continental plates move towards each other (collision margin) or a continental and an oceanic plate converge ( destructive plate margin ).
 The 'ring of fire' is a group of volcanoes that are .Learn how the layers of the Earth are structured, and the theory of plate tectonics in this guide for KS3 geography students aged 11-14 from BBC Bitesize.Balises :Plate TectonicsGeologyDestructive Plate MarginsEarth ScienceBalises :Plate TectonicsGeologyDestructive Plate MarginsEarth Science

 Plate Tectonics

-The oceanic plate is subducted (pushed under) the continental plate .
 Earthquakes at conservative plate boundaries can be very destructive as they occur close to .At destructive margins gravity forces the lithosphere to descend into the mantle.
 When two continental tectonic plates converge, they cannot submerge into the mantle due to their composition.This type of destructive plate boundary is characterised by the west coast margin of South America.
 Thus, there is increasing interest in the timescales of magma formation, transfer and storage beneath volcanoes since these .
+Oceanic lithosphere, therefore, forms the conveyor belt of plate tectonics whereas the continental blocks go along for the ride.
 Volcanoes form here in two settings where either oceanic plate descends below another oceanic plate or an oceanic plate descends below a continental plate.

 Fold Mountain